 If you’re one of the unlucky ones who’s happened to contract a bad case of jock itch, chances are you rubbed some manner of contaminated item on your junk, like a pair of compression shorts that you dropped on the locker room floor, or a dirty towel.

-Getting rid of jock itch is relatively easy: A topical antifungal medication ought to clear it right up, and keeping your crotch clean and dry and wearing fresh set of gym clothes should prevent it from coming back.
+Getting rid of jock itch is relatively easy: A topical antifungal medication ought to clear it right up, and keeping your crotch clean and dry and wearing a fresh set of gym clothes should prevent it from coming back.

 Bet this one caught you a little by surprise, didn’t it?
 Strangely enough, ringworm, or as your doctor refers to it, tinea corporis, is not a parasite (a la tapeworms, pinworms, or any other kind of worm, for that matter) but another type of dermatophyte similar to jock itch, except affecting the torso and limbs.
 And much like jock itch, ringworm appears as itchy red blotches — only more circular, hence the name — and often times scaly and more painful.